 In this era of the digital world, investing has been digitalized too.
 SEBI has taken measures to make online investing safe and secure.
 Beginners can choose the online mode to invest in mutual funds.
 However, many online portals are providing this service.
 Investors can get confused about which platform to choose.

 Investors have to choose a platform that not only facilitates the purchase and sale of Scripbox.but also advises them as per their goals.
 One such platform is

 Scripbox is a one-stop solution to all financial goals of investors.
 It is a platform that provides multiple services like advisory, monitoring andreviewing.

 Below are the reasons why beginners should consider Scripbox while investing in.

 - Financial goals: Scripbox has financial goals based on different stages of life.
 Investors can choose the goal closet to their financial goal and invest according.
 The funds in each of these goals have been selected after thorough research.

-- SIP/Lumpsum: Investing in mutual funds can be through a lump sum route or SIP route.
+- SIP/Lumpsum: Investing in can be through a lump sum route or SIP route.
 Scripbox allows investors to choose any of the routes to invest in mutual funds based on their cash flows.